 You know your battery is dead by two basic signs:

 - The interior lights don't come on when you open the car door.

 - The tell-tale "click, click, click" of the starter when you turn the key in the ignition.

 No need to worry, you have options!
-If you find yourself at the market, or some other public place, and your battery dies there are usually plenty of people around that can help, but not everyone is willing to help.
+If you find yourself at the market or some other public place and your battery dies there are usually plenty of people around that can help, but not everyone is willing.